DrBushyTop/Codespaces-presentation/slides.md

 - Config isn't just a feature of codespaces, it's built in to VS code too
   - The base is the `.devcontainer` folder in the root of your repo

 - You can use a default container, select from ready made ones, or just customize your own from scratch

+- There are decent community made lists of devcontainers too, like [this set](https://github.com/benc-uk/devcontainers) by [Ben Coleman](https://github.com/benc-uk)

 </v-clicks>